FORTH-ICS-INSPIRE/artemis/README.md

 <img src="docs/images/powered_by/sqlite.jpeg" width="100"/>
 </p>

-*DISCLAIMER: We do not own these images.
-All links to the respective project pages from where the logos were downloaded are contained in [this file](DEPENDENCIES-LICENSES.md), together with the respective licenses.
+*DISCLAIMER: We do not own these logo images.
+All links to the respective project pages from where the logos were downloaded are contained in [this file](DEPENDENCIES-LICENSES.md), together with their respective licenses.
 The sole purpose of this section is to thank the open-source software projects that enabled ARTEMIS with their functionality and APIs, by making them as visible as possible.
 The list of project logos is not exhaustive.
-Image copyrights are retained by the respective project copyright owners.*
+Image copyright is retained by the respective project's copyright owners.*